 The History of Street Painting

-From the Book, Asphalt Renaissance, available on Amazon
+From the Book, Asphalt Renaissance.

 In the history of street painting, the hardships of World War II, industrialization, and the mass migration of the Italian population to the northern cities all took a toll on the madonnari.
 In the second half of the twentieth century, it seemed as if the tradition would soon be lost.
 In the early 1970s, a young journalist named Maria Grazia Fringuellini read that a man had been tossed into jail and heavily fined for making street paintings.
 Madonnari had been a common sight during Fringuellini’s childhood, and were considered part of the daily life in her community.
 She suddenly realized that she no longer saw them at festivals and markets painting saints, Madonnas, or characters from popular operas on the pavement.
 What had happened to all the street painters?
 When had they disappeared?
 And why was this lone artist being punished by the police for doing what seemingly had always been done on the streets of Italy?